-- Zachary N. Carpenter: Increased base salary by \$10,000 and maintained the fixed target percentage for target bonus at 50% of base salary.
-Mr. Carpenter joined Farmer Mac in May 2019 and did not receive any long-term incentive awards in 2019, so his total target direct compensation for 2019 was much lower than for his first full year of employment with Farmer Mac in 2020.
-His targeted value of long-term incentive awards of \$315,000 for 2020 reflected the compensation package approved by the Compensation Committee and agreed to by Mr. Carpenter before joining Farmer Mac. - Stephen P. Mullery: Increased base salary by \$10,000 and maintained the fixed target percentage for target bonus at 40% of base salary.
-Increased the targeted value of long-term incentive awards by \$15,000 compared to 2019 grant of equity compensation.
-The cumulative effect of these actions was to increase Mr. Mullery's total target direct compensation by 3.5% for 2020 compared to his targeted level for 2019.
+- Aparna Ramesh: Increased annual base salary by \$15,000 and maintained the fixed target percentage for target bonus at 40% of base salary.
+Increased the targeted value of long-term incentive awards by \$25,000 compared to 2020 grant of equity compensation.
+The cumulative effect of these actions was to increase Ms. Ramesh's total target direct compensation by 4.6% for 2021 compared to her targeted level for 2020. - Zachary N. Carpenter: Increased annual base salary by \$15,000 and increased the fixed target percentage for target bonus from 50% to 62.5% of base salary.
+Increased the targeted value of long-term incentive awards by \$25,000 compared to 2020 grant of equity compensation.
+The cumulative effect of these actions was to increase Mr. Carpenter's total target direct compensation by 10.8% for 2021 compared to his targeted level for 2020. - Stephen P. Mullery: Increased annual base salary by \$15,000 and maintained the fixed target percentage for target bonus at 40% of base salary.
+Increased the targeted value of longterm incentive awards by \$10,000 compared to 2020 grant of equity compensation.
+The cumulative effect of these actions was to increase Mr. Mullery's total target direct compensation by 3.7% for 2021 compared to his targeted level for 2020.

 Base Salary.
 We pay base salary to provide current and prospective executives with a predictable core amount of annual compensation, regardless of Farmer Mac's financial results, so long as the executives perform their duties in a competent, professional manner.
 The Compensation Committee sets this pay element at a level that, by itself, would provide executives with a level of financial security commensurate with the competitive market, but not at a level expected to be adequate alone to retain executives or motivate outstanding performance.
-The Compensation Committee strives to balance the annual base salary with the opportunity for executives to realize value in the form of both short-term and long-term incentive compensation, while remaining competitive relative to the peer group.
+The Compensation Committee strives to balance the annual base salary with the opportunity for executives to realize value in the form of both shortterm and long-term incentive compensation, while remaining competitive relative to the peer group.
 The Compensation Committee reviews the base salaries of Farmer Mac's executive officers annually shortly after the end of the calendar year, as well as at the time of promotions or other changes in responsibilities.
 Increases in salary normally take effect on January 1 unless a promotion or new hire requires a different timing.